LabLua in Google Summer of Code 2019

 Apolo: a Library to aid the Creation of Scripts in Lua - Connor McPherson (USA)

 About the project"The project's goal is to add Bash Script functionality to the existing Lua interface.
-This will allow Lua to function as a viable replacement for perl and bash as a scripting language while keeping the approachable and simplistic nature that makes Lua so easy work with.
-Since there are many important bash commands, the project will be a slow process of adding commands while aggressively refactoring to maximize simplicity."
+This allows Lua to function as a viable replacement for perl and bash as a scripting language while keeping the approachable and simplistic nature that makes Lua so easy work with."

 About Connor"I'm studying Computer Science at the University of Tennessee at Chattanooga.
 Chattanooga is a vibrant startup city, with a thriving Innovation District and a lot of smart people."